Curry and his supporting cast rally Warriors past Heat in OT

 The 2015 NBA Finals MVP did a little bit of everything in six seasons for the Warriors from 2013-19.

-“That’s why Andre will always be one of my favorites just his selflessness and willingness to do whatever it takes to win a game,” Warriors coach Steve Kerr said.
+“That’s why Andre will always be one of my favorites just his selflessness and willingness to do whatever it takes to win a game,” Kerr said.

 TIP-INS

-Heat: Butler has grabbed eight or more rebounds in nine straight games. … The Heat dropped to 4-10 on the road with their third straight loss away from home. … This marked Miami’s first visit to second-year Chase Center. … The Heat swept last season’s series with the Warriors but saw the end of a three-game winning streak in the series.
-The Heat snapped a five-game losing streak on the Warriors’ home court with a 120-118 win on Feb.
-10, 2019, while Golden State still played at Oracle Arena in Oakland.
+Heat: Butler has grabbed eight or more rebounds in nine straight games. … The Heat dropped to 4-10 on the road with their third straight loss away from home. … This marked Miami’s first visit to second-year Chase Center. … The Heat swept last season’s series with the Warriors and had their three-game winning streak in the series snapped.

 UP NEXT